earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/in-class/2017-04-19-social-media-03-text-mine-twitter-data-r.md

 </div>

-In this lesson you will dive deeper into using twitter to understand a particular topic or event.
+In this lesson, you will dive deeper into using twitter to understand a particular topic or event.
 You will learn more about text mining.

 ## Data Munging  101

-When you work with data from sources like NASA, USGS, etc. there are particular cleaning steps that you often need to do.
+When you work with data from sources like NASA, USGS, etc., there are particular cleaning steps that you often need to do.
 For instance:

 * you may need to remove nodata values